Sugiuma/Portfolio_Projects/Rental_app/README.md

 Copy code
 rental_time = shop.rent_tool("drill", 2, "hourly")
 # Output:
-# You have rented 2 drill(s) on hourly basis at 14 hours.
+# You have rented 2 drill(s) on an hourly basis at 14 hours.
 # You will be charged $4 per hourly per tool.
 Returning a Tool
 python